alexfernandez/alexfernandez.github.io/2019/devops-on-the-cheap.md

 ![This is the tale of how my team and I built what would become my nth system for continuous deployment.](pics/devops-gears.jpg "Wheel on Steam Locomotive, source: https://commons.wikimedia.org/wiki/File:Wheel_on_%E2%80%9CPeggy,%E2%80%9D_a_Lima_Shay_Geared_Steam_Locomotive_(SN_2172).jpg")

+## TL;DR

+Before adopting any existing tool always consider building a custom tool.
+It may be a better fit for your particular needs;
+you will learn a lot and have fun too!

 ## What Is Continuous Deployment

 For many years I have advocated for continuous deployment (CD),